-The ECC increased annual target opportunities for the NEOs except Ms. Amberg and Mr. Hodnik, and increased the long-term incentive target opportunities for the NEOs, except Mr. Hodnik and Mr. Mullen, designed to reinforce the alignment of pay for performance and to bring total compensation closer to the market median.
+The ECC increased annual target opportunities for the NEOs, except Mr. Hodnik and Mr. Oachs, and increased the long-term incentive target opportunities for Ms. Owen, Mr. Morris, and Ms. Johnson to reinforce the alignment of pay for performance and to bring total compensation closer to the market median.